AudreyBaguette/MiCMSS_F22_IntroRNAseqFormats/README.md

 5. The file should now be on your computer, and if you open it, it should read 'Hello World'.

 ## Data
+* DNA.fasta
+* 1HV4
+* left_ventricle_34m_100_rep1_R1.fastq
+* left_ventricle_34m_100_rep1_R2.fastq
+* brain_66f_100_rep1_R1.fastq
+* brain_66f_100_rep1_R2.fastq
+* left_ventricle_34m_chr11.bam
-The data we will use in this workshop comes from ENCODE and has been processed with the GenPipes pipeline (https://genpipes.readthedocs.io/en/latest/user_guide/pipelines/gp_rnaseq.html).
+The data we will use in this workshop comes from ENCODE and has been processed by their pipelines.
 All necessary files are in the data folder.
+The details on how to download them from ENCODE is also included there.
 You can put it in your space on the server with one of these 4 ways:
-1. Download the data on you computer, then upload it on the server with sftp
+1. Clone the git repository in the server.
-2. Download the data directly on the server with `wget`.
-For exmaple, `wget [link]` will download the first dataset
+2. Download the data directly on the server, following the instructions.
 3. Copy the files from my folder to yours `cp /home/aubag1/MiCMSS_W22_IntroRNAseqFormats/data .`
 4. Create a symbolic link to my folder in your space.
 This will not copy the files, but simply make a "reference" to their location `ln -s /home/aubag1/MiCMSS_W22_IntroRNAseqFormats/data .`